rudyrigot/javascript-angular-starter/README.md

 ## Angular.js starter project for prismic.io

 This is a blank Angular.js project that will connect to any prismic.io repository, and trivially list its documents.
 It is based on:

  * the Angular.js Seed boilerplate ([read its README to learn how to use it](https://github.com/angular/angular-seed))
- * the [angular-prismicio module](https://github.com/awulder/angular-prismicio), which uses the prismic.io Javascript development kit and provides a few helpers to integrate with Angular.js.
+ * the [angular-prismicio module](https://github.com/awulder/angular-prismicio), which uses the prismic.io Javascript development kit and provides a few helpers to integrate with Angular.js. *(Note that the version used is the unstable version for now, as the stable one does not yet contain the Prismic.api() and Prismic.ctx() functions that allow to perform advanced queries.)*

 ### Getting started